AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

 **Creating normal users**

-Once you are logged in as an admin user, you can visit `/admin/register` on your ShareLaTeX instance and create a new users.
-If you have an email backend configured in your settings file, the new users will be sent an email with a URL to set their password.
+Once you are logged in as an admin user, you can visit `/admin/register` on your ShareLaTeX instance and create new users.
+If you have an [email backend configured](https://github.com/overleaf/overleaf/wiki/Configuring-SMTP-Email) the new users will be sent an email with a URL to set their password.
 If not, you will have to distribute the password reset URLs manually.
 These are shown when you create a user.